Teaching key stage 1 computing - face to face CP001

 - Expert guidance from experienced and knowledgeable teachers of primary computing.

-- Discussion with the course facilitator and other participants ensuring you have confidence in your understanding, and can consider computing in the context of your own school.
+- Discussion with the course Professional Development Leader and other participants ensuring you have confidence in your understanding, and can consider computing in the context of your own school.

 - Hands-on experiential learning, undertaking activities that can be used back in the classroom and shared with colleagues.